 How the drugs work 2

-Dinutuximab is a drug called a monoclonal Part of the immune system which recognises things that do not belong in the body and sticks to them including cancer cells.
-(MAB).
+Dinutuximab is a drug called a monoclonal antibody (MAB).
 Antibodies are part of the immune system and are found naturally in the body.
 They recognise markers on the surface of foreign cells and bind to them.
 MABs work in a similar way to naturally occurring antibodies however they have a more targeted approach.
 Researchers can identify markers on cancer cells, in this case GD2, and modify MABs to target and kill them.

 GM-CSF (granulocyte-macrophage colony-stimulating factor) boosts the immune system.
 It is often used to reduce the risk of infection during cancer treatment.
 It also activates the immune system which may help to kill cancer cells.